calumgrant/logical/docs/worklist.md

 6. Compile rules for the bound predicate, inserting a call to `args_n:` at the head, and rebinding all steps.
     `std::shared_ptr<Evaluation> Evaluation::Bind(std::vector<int> arguments_to_bind)`

-2. Change call sites to also write

 Need to remember that we need to continue evaluating the recursive predicate.

 How to implement a bound predicate:
-1. C

 2. Those queries that are always bound are compiled with their bound variables.